 Others can be the result of an allergic

 reaction or sensitivity caused by conditions like poor circulation or diabetes.

 Some skin lesions are hereditary.
+People

-develop those two lesions.
-People with allergies may also be more likely to
+People with allergies may also be more

-auto-immune disease such as psoriasis will continue to be at risk for skin
+an autoimmune disease such as psoriasis will continue to be at risk for skin

 lesions throughout their lives.

 skin lesion, a dermatologist or doctor will want to conduct a full physical